 A little under 6 miles from downtown is Point Woronzof, on the edge of Kincaid Park.
 There, you’ll see an iconic perspective of Anchorage: the stories-high urban buildings of downtown are seemingly miniature when back-dropped by the looming Chugach Mountains.
 This is also a perfect place to watch a classic Alaska sunset.

 Shortly from here, the trail enters Kincaid Park, where the last 5 miles travel through a densely forested, animal-populated area.
 The route ends at the park’s chalet, a perfect place to drop off a car or arrange for a ride, or enjoy a snack before you turn around and head back downtown.

 Fun fact: the Coastal Trail is named after noted politician and outdoor enthusiast Tony Knowles, who served as Anchorage’s mayor and Alaska’s governor and still calls the state home.

-If you go, wear comfortable shoes and socks and take a day-pack loaded with some clothing layers, hats and gloves, because in Anchorage, as in all of Alaska, the weather can change swiftly.
+If you go hiking on the Coastal Trail, do wear comfortable shoes and socks and take a day-pack loaded with some clothing layers, hats and gloves, because in Anchorage, as in all of Alaska, the weather can change swiftly.
 Also pack a snack and water, and a charged camera/phone.